TianxingWu/FreeInit/README.md

 ## :white_heart: Acknowledgement

-This project is distributed under the S-Lab License.
+This project is distributed under the MIT License.
 See `LICENSE` for more information.

 The example code is built upon [AnimateDiff](https://github.com/guoyww/AnimateDiff).
-Thanks the team for their impressive work!
+Thanks to the team for their impressive work!